jonathan-boyd-cs/portfolio/README.md

 ##### **Network+** (_DWZJP8N6G1EQQBCL_)
 ##### **Security+** (_RGP8QR5RHFV1QECH_)

-### THIS PROJECT REPOSITORY IS ACCOMPANIED WITH DOCUMENTATION.

 ### Known bugs
 - (10/31/2024) The documentation for the database needs to be updated after factoring out the use of dataclasses module